Run the hot-cache path without remembering every tuning note.

 LLAMA_MOE_HOT_CACHE_PP_REDUCE_MERGE

 off, on, auto.
 Default off.
-Prompt-processing optimization.
+Prompt-processing merge optimization.
 Reduces each hot/cold branch to [n_embd, n_tokens] before the final merge.
 In auto, it enables only for larger PP shapes: n_tokens >= 32 and capacity >= 64.
-Decode is unchanged.
+This is independent from dense PP, which decides whether the prompt-processing hot-cache graph itself is used.

 Perf, logging, and live switching